Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Active Directory Commands

-In an organization, active directory helps you to organize users, computers, groups, domains and more.
+In an organization, an active directory helps you to organize users, computers, groups, domains, and more.

-System admins or help desk staff uses active directory on daily basis to organize users, computers, user permission access, remote computer management, add new user or delete user from active directory and more.
+System admins or help desk staff use the active directory on a daily basis to organize users, computers, user permission access, remote computer management, add a new user or delete a user from the active directory, and more.

 Below are commonly useful PowerShell active directory scripts for help desk staff or system admins